-4.3.
+4.2.
 Computational Statistical Mechanics

-The orders of magnitude used in the microscopic representation of matter are far from the orders of magnitude of the macroscopic quantities we are used to: The number of particles under consideration in a macroscopic sample of material is of the order of the Avogadro number $N_A \sim 6 \times 10^{23}$ , the typical distances are expressed in Å (10-10 m), the energies are of the order of $k_BT \simeq 4 \times 10^{-21}$ J at room temperature, and the typical times are of the order of 10-15 s when the proton mass is the reference mass.
+The orders of magnitude used in the microscopic representation of matter are far from the orders of magnitude of the macroscopic quantities we are used to: The number of particles under consideration in a macroscopic sample of material is of the order of the Avogadro number $N_A \sim 6 \times 10^{23}$, the typical distances are expressed in Å (10^{-10} m), the energies are of the order of $k{\rm B}T \simeq 4 \times 10^{-21}$ J at room temperature, and the typical times are of the order of 10^{-15} s.

 To give some insight into such a large number of particles contained in a macroscopic sample, it is helpful to compute the number of moles of water on earth.
-Recall that one mole of water corresponds to 18 mL, so that a standard glass of water contains roughly 10 moles, and a typical bathtub contains $10^5$ mol.
-On the other hand, there are approximately $10^{18}$ m of water in the oceans, i.e. $7 \times 10^{22}$ mol, a number comparable to the Avogadro number.
+Recall that one mole of water corresponds to 18 mL, so that a standard glass of water contains roughly 10 moles, and a typical bathtub contains 10^5 mol.
+On the other hand, there are approximately 10^{18} m3 of water in the oceans, i.e. 7×10^{22} mol, a number comparable to the Avogadro number.
 This means that inferring the macroscopic behavior of physical systems described at the microscopic level by the dynamics of several millions of particles only is like inferring the ocean's dynamics from hydrodynamics in a bathtub...

-For practical numerical computations of matter at the microscopic level, following the dynamics of every atom would require simulating $N_A$ atoms and performing $O(10^{15})$ time integration steps, which is of course impossible!
-These numbers should be compared with the current orders of magnitude of the problems that can be tackled with classical molecular simulation, where several millions of atoms only can be followed over time scales of the order of 0.1 $\mu$ s.
+For practical numerical computations of matter at the microscopic level, following the dynamics of every atom would require simulating \mathcal{N}A atoms and performing $O(10^{15})$ time integration steps, which is of course impossible!
+These numbers should be compared with the current orders of magnitude of the problems that can be tackled with classical molecular simulation, where several millions of atoms only can be followed over time scales of the order of a few microseconds.